epicodus-curriculum/react-full-stack/1_algining_your_project_with_employable_skills.md

 ## Finding Applicable Skills

+While we’ve gone over how to approach project ideas in a previous lesson using Idea Boards, it’s easy to go in a direction with your ideas that won’t help you practice the skills that will land you a position in the career that you’re wanting to pursue.

+As an example, while many students might have a passion for video games, creating a video game might not be the best project idea if you’re hoping to become a web developer rather than something in the game industry.

-One way to brainstorm your project ideas is to start by perusing job listings on reputable platforms such as LinkedIn, Indeed,specialized tech job boards, or company hiring pages.
+One way to brainstorm your project ideas while keeping them relevant to your pursuits is to start by browsing job listings on reputable platforms such as LinkedIn, Indeed,specialized tech job boards, or company hiring pages.

 Keep an eye out for recurring themes in the skills and qualifications sections of these postings.
 These listings reflect the technologies and proficiencies valued by employers.
 Take note of programming languages, frameworks, and tools that frequently appear, as these might be a good indicator of current trends.

 Depending on the path that you’re hoping to take, you might want to consider different types of jobs.
 If you’re into design, maybe look at what Front-end positions are looking for.
 If you have a knack for the business logic that makes an application work, take a look at jobs pertaining to back-end development or databases.
 You’re also welcome to take a generalist approach to your application and flex your full-stack muscles.

 Take a look at this example full-stack job posting:

 > #### Job Title: Junior Web Developer - Full Stack
 > #### Location: Anytown, USA